Suberbia/html_to_txt/README.md

 ## Overview

 This script allows you to transform HTML files that contain chat messages into a text file formatted like a WhatsApp chat.
-It's ideal for anyone who wants to convert their chat exports into a more readable format.

 ## Prerequisites